you stood on the terraces and cheered your heroes and booed your

 Two nice photos, first of Brian fettling the smoking, or steaming

 motor of his Ford model Y in the pits, and then below, a great family shot of Brian with Margaret on

 his right, and Margaret’s twin Shirley on Brian’s left.
 I think this may be

 Hednesford, or (anyone??)
 It seems to me there were more smiles and laughter in those days.

-Here is an action shot, track not identified (anyone??), with Brian's 768 getting "stuck well into it" against 616 Roy Clarke and 743 Alf Trower.
+Here is an action shot, I believe at Plymouth's Pennycross Stadium, with Brian's 768 getting "stuck well into it" against 616 Roy Clarke and 743 Alf Trower.

-Below, a pleasant contrast: Brian in 768 looking good!
+Below, a pleasant contrast: Brian in 768 looking smart!

 Visible up there are also a Yank car and a London taxi,

 and Brafield expert Russ Thomas spots the popular and logical strategy: